LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 Some errors are more serious than others.
 Pages will not be processed at all if they contain syntax errors or if there are operational problems which prevent Lasso Server from being accessed.
-Other errors are commonly encountered in the normal use of a Web site.
+Other errors are commonly encountered in the normal use of a website.
 Most database errors and security violations are handled by simply showing a "No Records Found" message or displaying a security dialog box to prompt the user for a username and password.

-There following mechanisms for handling errors can be used singly or in concert to provide comprehensive error handling:
+The following mechanisms for handling errors can be used individually or in concert to provide comprehensive error handling:

 -  Automatic error reporting is performed by Lasso in response to unhandled errors.